Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space

 Finally, after inserting the above relation in \autoref{eq:bandpower0}, we can derive the unbiased estimator

-where \(\mathds M\) is the binned coupling matrix, i.e.\
+where \(\mathsf M\) is the binned coupling matrix, i.e.\

-Finally, the theory spectra \(C^{\rm gg}_{ij,\ell}\) should also be binned according to the bandpower choice in order to be compared with the data (for in general it is not a stepwise function).
+Finally, the theory spectra \(S^{\varDelta\varDelta}_{ij,\ell}\) should also be binned according to the bandpower choice in order to be compared with the data (for in general the theory curve is not a stepwise function).
 This translates into constructing

-where we remind the reader that our theoretical model for \(C^{\rm gg}_{ij,\ell}\) is defined in \autoref{eq:Cl_ours}.
+where we remind the reader that our theoretical model for \(S^{\varDelta\varDelta}_{ij,\ell}\) is defined in \autoref{eq:Cl_ours}.